What is self-worth and why you need it

 I suck.
 I’m so stupid.
 I can’t do that.
 I’m such an idiot.
 I’m so clumsy.
 I’m not pretty enough.
 I’m too lazy.
 I’m too fat.
 My ass is not big enough.
 My boobs aren’t big enough.
 My hair isn’t long enough.
 The list goes on and it’s a very long list.

-These kinds of sentences matter.
+First of all, STOP COMPARING YOURSELF TO OTHERS!
+Secondly, these kinds of sentences matter.
 They begin to leak into your mind and your brain begins to accept that they are true.

 There is an old adage “as a man thinketh so is he” and while it may be cliche, it is still true even today.
 Whatever you think of yourself becomes your reality.